gitjps/Node-RED-Backend-backup/simple_forward_server/readme.md

 ## Usage

-I created a sample in [postman collection](postman_collection/Node-RED-REST-sample.postman_collection.json)
+I created a sample for postman.

+You can import the [postman collection](postman_collection/Node-RED-REST-sample.postman_collection.json) and test the forward server.

 Sample output when postman is used: